lilei644/LLSwitch/README.md

 IOS 6.0 Above

 ## License
-LLSlideMenu is provided under the MIT license.
+LLSwitch is provided under the MIT license.
 See LICENSE file for details.